 As mentioned, many of the new changes – shipping, supply chain, VAT – could result in needing to change prices.
 Whether deducting VAT or increasing the price due supplies costing more, make sure to prepare this in advance to reduce risks of loss.

-As soon as the Brexit negotiations are complete, we will have more concrete knowledge of how trade will continue between the two entities.
-The required Customs documents will become known, and you can find these on the MADB (Market Access Database).
+As soon as the Brexit transition period is over, we will have more concrete knowledge of how trade will continue between the two entities.
+We will make sure to update this article accordingly so you’ll have all of the right information available.

 If you have any further knowledge or advice, then please leave a comment to share with the rest of the community.